 2. Singapore

-Each year, students at the Singapore University of Technology and Design create an enormous light-up display that hangs above Chinatown.
+Each year, students at the Singapore University of Technology and Design (SUTD) create an annual Chinatown light-up display for Chinese New Year.
 This festive display sets the stage for the Hong Bao Carnival, named for the

 lucky red envelopes of money given to children on New Year’s Eve.